 Like many other types of insurance, in order to operate a business with more than three employees, workers’ comp is mandatory.
 It doesn’t matter if employees are part-time or full-time – if there are more than three people on staff, employers are required to cover them with a workers’ compensation policy (with a few exceptions).
 Employees who are minors, working without proper documentation, working under contract for hire, written or implied, no matter how many hours they work in any given period have the right to workers’ comp insurance when you are injured on the job.

-This results in most workers’ in Carrollton and throughout Georgia being covered under a workers’ comp policy.
+This results in most workers in Carrollton, Georgia, being covered under a workers’ comp policy.
 If you find out your employer does not carry workers’ comp coverage and you are injured, you might have a right to sue your employer.
 Otherwise, your rights are limited under workers’ comp laws.
 Contacting an experienced Carrollton workers’ compensation lawyer allows you to get answers to any questions you may, risk-free.

 Can a Workers’ Comp Lawyer Help if I Played a Role in My Injuries?